darrenldl/docfd/README.md

 ![](screenshots/main1.png)

 The default TUI is divided into four sections:
-- Left is the list of documents which satisfy the search constraints
+- Left is the list of documents which satisfy the search phrase
 - Top right is the content view of the document which tracks the search result selected
 - Bottom right is the ranked content search result list
 - Bottom pane consists of the status bar, key binding info, and search field